2022 Spring Grants Awarded

 $150 awarded

-The Andy Sheehy Award for Citizenship is awarded at the end of each year to six 8th grade students.
-The award impacts and promotes the students’ work ethic and desire to reach their academic potential, achieving high marks and becoming a role model to their peers.
+The Andy Sheehy Award for Citizenship is awarded at the end of each year to six 8th-grade students.
+The award impacts and promotes the students’ work ethic and desire to reach their academic potential, achieve high marks, and become role models to their peers.
 Each of these students receives a $25 Barnes & Noble gift certificate along with their award.

 Investigating Tsunami Mitigation Techniques: Wave Tank